bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 Note that sometimes enabling one required option, will automatically enable another.
 Also note that sometimes, one option depends on another being enabled before it will even appear as a menu item in "make menuconfig".
+This means you might have to enable options out of order.

 Here are the menu items and CONFIG variables that correspond to the modules listed in our example of a Cisco brand USB Camera.